The Go-Between (1971 film): Release

+2019 restoration

 The inaugural screening of a new restoration of the film released by StudioCanal UK took place at Cinema City, Norwich on 11 September 2019.

+Reception

 Box office

 By August 1971, Nat Cohen stated the film had already been "contracted" for $1 million.
 The film was one of the most popular movies of 1972 at the British box office.
 By September 1972, James Aubrey of MGM said the film lost Columbia $200,000, but he insisted that selling the film had been the right move.
 In 1973 Losey said the film was still not in profit.

 According to a biography of Losey, after 18 months of release, the net takings in the UK were £232,249.
 At 1 July 1972, Columbia's territories had earned $2,198,382, including $1,581,972 in the U.S. and Canada.
 Ten years after its premiere. the film had earned £290,888 from UK cinemas and TV, £204,566 from overseas sales (excluding the U.S.), £96,599 from the British Film Fund, and Columbia's gross receipts in the U.S., Canada and France were £1,375,300.
 Losey's personal percentage of film's box office was £39,355.
 So in the end, the film was quite profitable.

-In 1994 Forbes claimed the film had made a profit.
+The Go-Between was one of the most successful films from Bryan Forbes' time at EMI.
+In 1994, Forbes claimed the film had made a profit.

-Delfont called wrote "the film was sheer joy... not by any means a blockbuster but it was lavishly praised by the critics and warmly received by the sort of audiences who had almost given up their local cinema as a lost cause."
+Delfont wrote "the film was sheer joy... not by any means a blockbuster but it was lavishly praised by the critics and warmly received by the sort of audiences who had almost given up their local cinema as a lost cause."

-Critical reception
+Initial critical response

 In The New York Times, Vincent Canby described the film as "one of the loveliest, and one of the most perfectly formed, set and acted films we're likely to see this year".
-Roger Ebert awarded the film 3 and ½ stars out of 4, praising the production detail and Losey and Pinter's attention to the "small nuances of class".
+Roger Ebert awarded the film 3 1/2 stars out of 4, praising the production detail and Losey and Pinter's attention to the "small nuances of class".
 Ebert did criticize the film's use of flashforwards near the end, expressing that they prematurely give away the ending.
 In The Village Voice, Andrew Sarris praised the film's cast, period detail, and camera work.
 However, Sarris also found issue with the film's incorporation of flashforward scenes, which he said made for a jarring, unnecessarily convoluted narrative.
 He further expressed that some crucial details from Hartley's book are lost in the transition to the screen.